 The Cayucos Sanitary District was formed on March 2, 1942 for the purpose of constructing and operating a sewer collection system and a treatment plant.
 The District is an independent special district established pursuant to the Sanitary District Act of 1923 (Health & Safety Code §6400, et seq).

 Sanitary districts are empowered to acquire, maintain and operate sewer, drainage and/or refuse collection facilities.
 They may incur bond indebtedness, enter into contracts, borrow money and charge service rates.
 Cayucos Sanitary District provides wastewater service to the community of Cayucos which entails collecting wastewater within the community and conveying it through a main line to the Water Resource Recovery Facility located on Toro Creek Road.
 The District’s wastewater system encompasses five lift (pump) stations and approximately 23.1 miles of gravity collection sewers.

 The District is governed by a Board of Directors consisting of five members who are elected by popular vote for terms of four years.
-Administration is carried out through a staff of eight, including three field personnel, two office personnel, two plant operators, and led by an Engineer/District Manager.
-As a complement to the staff, the District maintains Legal Counsel.
+Administration is carried out through a staff of eight: three field personnel, two office staff, two plant operators and led by a contracted Engineer/District Manager.
+As a complement to the staff, the District maintains Legal Counsel and auditing services.

 Cayucos Sanitary District was formed by democratic election held on February 17, 1942 with fifty five (55) votes in favor and one (1) opposed, and certified by the Board of Supervisors of San Luis Obispo County on March 2, 1942.
 The first official record of any activity is that of a special meeting of the governing board, consisting of D.R.
 Pereira, A.K.
 Hardie, L. Molinari, Howard Hilton and Al Brewer on January 4, 1951, with Periera presiding.

-On March 17, 1953 voters approved a bond issue of $171,000.00 for construction of mains, trunks, pump stations, etc., and to pay Cayucos’ share of the cost of a treatment plant to be located on Atascadero Road and to be jointly owned by Morro Bay and Cayucos Sanitary Districts.
+On March 17, 1953 voters approved a bond issue of $171,000.00 for construction of mains, trunks, pump stations, etc., and to pay Cayucos’ share of the cost of a treatment plant to be located on Atascadero Road and to be jointly owned by Morro Bay and Cayucos Sanitary District.